-That includes how long they're going to spend in custody and what type of restrictions are going to be placed on the person.
-Also, even leading up to a plea or going to trial, the judge is going to rule on any pre-trial motions.
+That includes how long they will spend in custody and what type of restrictions will be placed on the person.
+Additionally, even before a plea is entered or a trial is held, the judge will rule on any pre-trial motions.
 Our federal criminal defense lawyers are providing a review below.

 Judge Rules on Motions and Presides Over Trial